Dkendal/aruspex/README.md

 |> post(linear ^:x == ^:y)
 ```

-Inside the body of the `linear/1` macro pinned literals indicate that the value
+inside the body of the `linear/1` macro pinned literals indicate that the value
 refers to a named variable which will be substituted in during compilation.
-Pinned variables may also be used to the same effect.
+pinned variables may also be used to the same effect.

-Unpinned values will be used by value.
+unpinned values will be used by value.

 ```elixir
 some_var = :x